Commercial development - Your guide to commercial real estate

 These considerations will all influence the tenant's decision based on their individual business needs and, more crucially, customer attraction.

-The developer will have to account for expenses unique to office buildings while doing this analysis.
+The developer will have to account for expenses unique to buildings while doing this analysis.
 These can include things like:

 - Services for cleaning